-of the PAP would have to be modified for the Charity to retain its favorable advisory opinion, and proposed certifications to address these points.
+In accordance with our authority at 42 C.F.R. § 1008.45, we sent the Charity a letter on May 21, 2014 that highlighted our areas of concern, explained that certain aspects of the PAP would have to be modified for the Charity to retain its favorable advisory opinion, and proposed certifications to address these points.

-The Charity has responded to our request and has addressed our concerns as described in the Supplemental Bulletin through the following three certifications:
+The Charity has responded to our request and has addressed the concerns we described in the Supplemental Bulletin through the following three certifications:

 - (1) Except as specifically provided in this paragraph, the Charity will not define its disease funds by reference to specific symptoms, severity of symptoms, method of administration of drugs, stages of a particular disease, type of drug treatment, or any other way of narrowing the definition of widely recognized disease states.
 The Charity intends to develop and maintain disease funds that would be limited to patients with certain metastatic cancers.
 In those disease funds, the Charity will cover, at a minimum, all drugs that are approved by the Food and Drug Administration ("FDA") for the type of cancer (not limited to drugs expressly approved for the metastatic stage of the cancer). - (2) The Charity will not maintain any disease fund that provides copayment assistance for only one drug, or only the drugs made or marketed by one manufacturer or its affiliates.
 If the Charity establishes a fund for a disease for which the FDA has approved only one drug, or only the drugs made or marketed by one manufacturer or its affiliates, the Charity will provide support for other medical needs of patients with the disease, in addition to copayment support for the FDA-approved treatment of the disease.
 At a minimum, the Charity will provide copayment support for all prescription drugs used by a patient for an FDA-approved indication related to managing the disease that is the subject of the fund, including, but not limited to, drugs to treat symptoms of the disease, such as pain medications, and prescription drugs to treat side effects of treatments, such as anti-nausea medications. - (3) The Charity will not limit its assistance to high-cost or specialty drugs.
-Instead, the Charity will make assistance available for all prescription medications, including generic or bioequivalent drugs, approved by the FDA for treatment of the disease state(s) covered by the fund.2
+Instead, the Charity will make assistance available for all prescription medications, including generic or bioequivalent drugs, so long as the drugs are FDA-approved or indicated in compendia, evidence-based guidelines, or clinical guidelines for a diagnosis that qualifies the patient for assistance from the fund.2